 Refinish your old bathroom for around $150, a fraction of the cost of a new tub with one of these DIY bathtub refinishing kits.

 When it comes to an affordable bathroom remodel, you have some options to refresh your space without spending a lot of money.
-Even if you decide to replace a sink or toilet, replacing a bathtub is not only a big expense, it’s a big headache as well.
+Even if you decide to replace a sink or toilet, replacing an existing tub is not only a big expense, it’s a big headache as well.
 Or, maybe you have a glorious vintage clawfoot tub that you don’t want to part with but the finish has seen better days.

-There are products available that can make your tub look brand new and they don’t cost anywhere near the price of a new bathtub.
+There are bathtub refinishing kits available that can make your bath tub look brand new and they don’t cost anywhere near the price of a new bathtub.
 And while these bathtub refinishing kits do require some DIY effort, it’s not nearly as disruptive to your home as replacing a tub or shower.

 I haven’t personally refinished a tub yet, although we have a shower we are going to refinish soon.
 But Lori has experience with the Rust-oleum Tub and Tile Kit for her DIY bathtub refinishing project.
 It worked out amazing for her harvest gold bathtub remodel and cost her around $150 to complete.
-A fraction of the cost of replacing the tub.
+That is a fraction of the cost of replacing the tub.

 Check out the before picture and head over to the article to see the after (link is in the paragraph above).

-In addition to checking for coverage and color, make sure you thoroughly read all the reviews.
-The only kit we only have experience with is the Rust-oleum, so these aren’t recommendations so much as they are meant to save you some time searching.
+In addition to checking for coverage and color, it’s a good idea to thoroughly read all the reviews.
+The only bathtub refinishers we have experience with is the Rust-oleum, so these aren’t recommendations so much as they are meant to save you some time searching.

 8 Bathtub Refinishing Kits from Amazon